lesh1k/IPP-Labs/README.md

                folder.
 If there are any matching titles with the titles in current requests it does not download the file.
 Instead it just lets the user know that "Download canceled.
 Track: TRACK_NAME already available"

+Problem #2

+Working as expected.
+The structure does not seem to be compliant with the requirements stated in the assignment.
+Rebuilding...

+Problem #3

+As with Problem #3.
+Restructuring in order to meet all the requirements.